ModDota/moddota.github.io/_articles/units/unit-keyvalues.md

 ## Creature Block

 The creature block allows for a variety of features to be applied from KV like basic AI, stat bonuses based on creature level, and wearables.
-All these settings can and should be put inside **one** creature block, but they will be separated by category in this guide
+All these settings can and should be put inside **one** creature block, but they will be separated by category in this guide.

 ### Stats Settings and Items